open-feature/go-sdk-contrib/providers/flagd/e2e/README.md

 - **Subjects**: `TestFlagdRPCConformance` and `TestFlagdInProcessConformance`.
 The two resolvers are separate suites because they are separately conformant.
-- **Backend**: the same `flagd-testbed` container, unmodified.
+- **Backend**: the unmodified `flagd-testbed` image, described by [`testdata/tck/docker-compose.yaml`](testdata/tck/docker-compose.yaml).
 The TCK drives its launchpad through the standardised control API, which the launchpad already implements.
+- **Adopter-written infrastructure**: none.
+The suite owns the container lifecycle — it starts the stack, discovers the dynamically mapped host ports, builds the HTTP control against the launchpad and tears down after the last scenario. `tck_test.go` names the Compose file, names the container-internal port each resolver connects to, and hands over a factory.
+The hand-rolled wrapper it replaces went through `tests/flagd/testframework.NewFlagdContainer` with a temporary bind-mounted flags directory, built the control client itself and looked up ports by name.
 - **Isolation**: the stack starts once per suite and is never restarted.
 Scenario isolation comes from the control API, because container orchestrators cannot reliably preserve dynamically mapped host ports across a restart.
 - **Relationship to the suites above**: none.
-They are untouched, and so is `flagd-testbed`.
+They are untouched, they keep using the testbed submodule's own Compose file, and so is `flagd-testbed` itself.

+The Compose file here is deliberately **not** the testbed submodule's.
+That one bind-mounts `${FLAGS_DIR}` — defaulting to its own directory, so an unset value has the launchpad write into the checked-out submodule — and runs an envoy sidecar that exists for the TLS and permission-denied scenarios of the suites above.
+The conformance suite needs neither.
+What it does need is a service called `backend`, which is the TCK's default and the same name Java's flagd adoption uses, so the two languages' stacks differ in nothing a reader has to reconcile.
+The cost is that the image tag is pinned in two places; bump it here as well when the submodule moves.

 Two differences between the resolvers show up as capability declarations rather than as failures: